thesfinox/fit-the-data/README.md

 # License

-Code is distributed under the GNU GENERAL PUBLIC LICENSE.
+Code is distributed under the MIT license.
 Anyone can improve and redistribute the code.